chngn627/mini-nlp/README.md

 Used huggingface model bert-base-NER to do the entity extraction part.

-Some works to be done, due to linited resource of my personal laptop.
+Some works to be done, due to limited time and compute resource of my personal laptop.
 Including：SQL, docker deployment, website analytical module